Windsor, Virginia: History

 Windsor was established next to the Norfolk Southern Corporation's railroad.
 The town of Windsor was chartered on March 15, 1902.
 Windsor established a volunteer fire department in 1947 and its police department in 1990.
 In 2001, the town annexed 2.8 sqmi of Isle of Wight County, which nearly tripled its population.

 The Henry Saunders House and William Scott Farmstead are listed on the National Register of Historic Places.

 In 2021, it was reported that Windsor had developed a reputation for ticketing and fining passing motorists.
 Nearly 10 percent of the town's local revenue comes from traffic fines.
-The town obtained national media coverage when Windsor police stopped and pepper-sprayed Lt.
-Caron Nazario, a black man driving through Windsor.
-As a result of the Nazario incident, the Attorney General of Virginia filed suit against Windsor for its "pattern of unconstitutional and discriminatory policing" in December, 2021.
+The town obtained national media coverage when a Windsor police officer stopped and pepper-sprayed Lt.
+Caron Nazario, a Black Hispanic male driving through Windsor.
+As a result of the Nazario incident, the Attorney General of Virginia filed suit against Windsor for its "pattern of unconstitutional and discriminatory policing" in December 2021.
+On September 7, 2023, Windsor signed a settlement with the state that included independent reviews of misconduct allegations against its police force, additional training for its law enforcement officers, and a commitment to continue seeking Virginia Law Enforcement Professional Standards Commission accreditation.